Estate tax on income in respect of a decedent

 When you buy a house, you get to deduct in one fell swoop the points paid to get your mortgage.
 When you refinance, though, you have to deduct the points on the new loan over the life of that loan.
 That means you can deduct 1/30th of the points a year if it's a 30-year mortgage.
 That's $33 a year for each $1,000 of points you paid—not much, maybe, but don't throw it away.

 Even more important, in the year you pay off the loan—because you sell the house or refinance again—you get to deduct all as-yet-undeducted points.
 There's one exception to this sweet rule: If you refinance a refinanced loan with the same lender, you add the points paid on the latest deal to the leftovers from the previous refinancing, then deduct that amount gradually over the life of the new loan.
 A pain?
 Yes, but at least you'll be compensated for the hassle.

 Jury pay turned over to your employer

 Many employers continue to pay employees' full salary while they serve on jury duty, and some impose a quid pro quo: The employees have to turn over their jury pay to the company coffers.
 The only problem is that the IRS demands that you report those jury fees as taxable income.
 To even things out, you get to deduct the amount you give to your employer.

 But how do you do it?
 There's no line on the Form 1040 labeled “jury fees.”
 Instead, the write-off goes on line 36, which purports to be for simply totaling up deductions that get their own lines.
-Add your jury fees to the total of your other write-offs and write "jury pay" on the dotted line.
+Include your jury fees with your other write-offs and write "jury pay" on the dotted line.

 American Opportunity Credit